Nastel/gocypher-cybench-java/gocypher-cybench-client/gocypher-cybench-comparator/README.md

 * `logComparison` will allow you to receive more log output regarding what is being tested during comparison runs
 * `getAllBenchmarks`, `getBenchmarksByFingerprint`, `getBenchmarksByVersion`, `getBenchmarksByMode`, are different ways to access the benchmarks stored in `Java Maps`
-* `compareDelta` and `compareSD` are compare methods you can call with your scores that run all calculations behind the scenes and return Double values
-* `calculateDelta`, `calculateMean`, `calculateSD`, and `calculatePercentChange` are simple methods you can quickly access for your own calculations and return `Double` values
-* `passAssertionDeviation`, `passAssertionPercentage`, and `passAssertionPositive` are assertion methods you can use to return boolean values that represent pass/fail
 * `getCurrentVerison` and `getPreviousVersion` are methods that return version Strings of the fingerprint being compared.
 Current Version represents the current version of the fingerprint being benchmarked, and previous version will be passed back as the most previous version found in the fingerprint fetch based on dot notation.
 It is possible previous version returns null.
+* `compareScores` is a generalized compare method which collects information from the command line flag arguments to decide which comparison method to run, for more specific comparisons, you can use the functions below
+* `compareDelta` and `compareSD` are specific compare methods you can call with your scores that run all calculations behind the scenes and return Double values
+* `calculateDelta`, `calculateMean`, `calculateSD`, and `calculatePercentChange` are specific simple methods you can quickly access for your own calculations and return `Double` values
+* `passAssertion` is a generalized assert method which collects information from the command line flag arguments to decide which assertion to run, for more specific assertions, you can use the functions below
+* `passAssertionDeviation`, `passAssertionPercentage`, and `passAssertionPositive` are assertion methods you can use to return boolean values that represent pass/fail

 ## YAML Configuration